ADEData-Lab/ADE-EPC-Analysis/docs/GIS_DATA.md

 # London GIS Data Integration

-The Heat Street EPC Analysis previously downloaded GIS data from London Datastore to enhance spatial analysis capabilities.
-That London-only workflow has been retired; the downloader lives under `src/legacy/acquisition` for reference and is no longer part of the maintained pipeline.
+The Heat Street EPC Analysis can automatically download and use GIS data from London Datastore to enhance spatial analysis capabilities.

 ## What's Included